Allah’s Names

 Abu Hurairah reported Prophet Muhammad ﷺ as saying:

-Verily, there are 99 names for Allah, i.e. hundred excepting one.
+Verily, there are 99 names for Allah, i.e., one hundred except one.
 He who enumerates them would get into Paradise.
 (Muslim)

 Above are the 99 names of Allah in Arabic, along with their meanings in English: